Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ## The ROS Side

-- Ensure MoveIt is installed on your ROS machine via `sudo apt install ros-<distro>-moveit`.
-This tutorial was created using Melodic, i.e. `sudo apt install ros-melodic-moveit`.

 > Note: This project was built using the ROS Melodic distro, and Python 2.

 - The provided files require the following packages to be installed; run the following if the packages are not already present: